phungpx/apache-kafka-exploration/docs/wiki/practices/practice4.md

 # Practice 3 - Brokers
+- This practice aims to dive deeper into some tough theory about [`broker`](../broker.md) and comprehend the mechanism of partitions distributed across all brokers as well as producing & consuming messages among consumer groups.
 - 3 brokers including Broker101, Broker102, Broker103
 - 2 Topics: Topic-A (3 Partitions) and Topic-B (2 partitions)